vinstic-myshell/myshell-doc-en/product-manual/product-update-log/april-update-log.md

 #### 2023/04/10

-1. Invitation feature online, and started counting your invitation contributions, effective invitations will bring huge airdrop benefits in the future;
+1. Invitation function online, and started to count your invitation contribution, effective invitations will bring huge airdrop benefits in the later stage;
-2. User level system activated, invited users and those who have invited three valid users can upgrade the robot relationship to lv.1;
+2. User level system activated, invited users and those who have invited three valid users can upgrade their robot relationship to lv.1;
-3. Web3 famous host, limited time guest MyShell robot guest, you can have one-on-one communication with her, or answer your questions about ultiverse.io project!
+3. Web3 famous host, limited-time guest MyShell robot guest, you can have one-on-one communication with her, or answer ultiverse.io project questions for you!

 #### 2023/04/08

 1. Support social media login, Google and FB, more third-party logins will be added in the future;
-2. More in line with the character setting, greatly solved the problem of always saying that they are AI;
+2. More in line with the character setting, largely solved the problem of always saying that they are AI;
-3. Fixed occasional language recognition errors;
+3. Fixed occasional errors in voice recognition language;
 4. Optimized chat interface interaction;

 #### 2023/04/05